srlhyo/levar-app/README_backend.md

 # Backend Integration Guide

-This document captures the server-side blueprint for the Levar app after porting the Lovable UI to Laravel + Inertia.
+This document captures the server-side blueprint for the EasyTrip app after porting the Lovable UI to Laravel + Inertia.

 ## Environment